#6Degrees of Separation – A book chain from The Correspondent to The Shout

 Kate says: Books can be linked in obvious ways – for example, books by the same authors, from the same era or genre, or books with similar themes or settings.
 Or, you may choose to link them in more personal or esoteric ways: books you read on the same holiday, books given to you by a particular friend, books that remind you of a particular time in your life, or books you read for an online challenge.
 Join in by posting your own #6Degrees chain on your blog and adding the link in the comments section of each month’s post.
 You can also check out links to posts on X using the hashtag #6Degrees.

-This month’s starting book is Flashlight by Susan Choi which was shortlisted for the Booker Prize in 2025.
-As is often the case, it’s a book I haven’t read so I’m just going to use its title as inspiration.
+This month’s starting book is The Correspondent by Virginia Evans.
+It’s a book I haven’t read but I know it’s an epistolary novel and has been longlisted for the Women’s Prize for Fiction.
 Links from each title will take you to my review or the book description on Goodreads.

-#6Degrees of Separation – A book chain from The French Lieutenant’s Woman to J. Habakuk Jephson’s Statement
+#6Degrees of Separation – A book chain from Wuthering Heights to The Infernal World of Branwell Bronte

 It’s the first Saturday of the month which means it’s time for 6 Degrees of Separation.